CUCB/website/README.md

 ### Authentication/Authorization

 Authentication is handled by the server, the login function is in `src/auth.ts`.
-The permissions are defined in `src/lib/permissions.ts` (and also in the database, kinda, which I really should clarify).
+The permissions are defined in `src/lib/permissions.ts` (and also in the database, kinda, see `src/seeders/DatabaseSeeders.ts` for the bits that are added to the database, and https://github.com/CUCB/website/issues/127 has been created to fix this).
 When a user logs in, we first create a session in the database, which basically just keeps track of what user is logged in (along with a few per-device settings) and set a cookie in their browser which is an encrypted version of a session token in the database (yes I know lots of people seem to like JWTs in local storage or some other solution, [they're wrong](http://cryto.net/~joepie91/blog/2016/06/13/stop-using-jwt-for-sessions/)).
 The magic of cookies is they are sent with every request, so then we can just use a hook to check if this matches a valid session, and then pass that session to any handlers we have.

 ### Emails on the dev server

 A few things send emails, e.g. the booking form and the mailing list form.
 When running from `docker-compose.yml`, the site is configured to use [MailHog](https://github.com/mailhog/MailHog).
 This catches all the email that are "sent" from the site and allows you to access them at [http://localhost:8025](http://localhost:8025).
 Some of the Cypress tests use the MailHog API to test email sending.

-### Updating stuff

-[svelte:options](https://svelte.dev/tutorial/svelte-options) is really useful.
-Telling svelte our thing is immutable helps make things even faster by avoiding updating unnecessary content.
-You need to be slightly careful with how the parent of an immutable component is implemented to make sure it doesn't accidentally reload everything after every update. _Try using flash.js_ from the example on the svelte immutability tutorial section (_[click here](https://svelte.dev/tutorial/svelte-options)_); it's _really_ helpful in working out what's going on! `src/state` contains a `cache` function.
-This takes a function and returns a modified function which will return a cached result if it has seen the arguments before, and otherwise compute the result using the function provided.